 Computer and Operating System:

 An e-mail address is required.

-When logging into UPSers.com for the first time, you will be prompted to complete registration questions.
-Upon completion, you will be forwarded directly to the UPSers.com homepage.
+When logging into UPSers.com for the first time, you’ll be prompted to complete registration questions.
+After that, you’ll be sent directly to the UPSers.com homepage.

-If you are unable to login after 3 attempts, you will be locked out of the system for 15 minutes.
+If you are unable to login after 3 attempts, you'll be locked out of the system for 15 minutes.

 After the 15 minute lock out, you can then login again.

 The TSC Help Desk is not able to unlock UPSers.com accounts.